 Another key criterion for the new generation of robots is as compact a design as possible, in particular a space-saving and efficient motor controller.
 This is achieved with IGBTs and IGBT modules, MOSFETs with low on-state resistance (such as OptiMOS) and highly integrated gate drivers with built-in protection functions.
 Ensuring functional safety is also an especially important aspect.
 Parameters like torque, position, pressure, etc. need to be captured precisely with corresponding sensors and the data processed with powerful safety controllers like the AURIX family.

-If you want to liberate robots from their cages, you must make sure that that humans cannot enter the critical reach of a robot operating at high speed in the first place and be injured, either through their own negligence or a malfunction.
+If you want to liberate robots from their cages, you must make sure that humans cannot enter the critical reach of a robot operating at high speed in the first place and be injured, either through their own negligence or a malfunction.
 Making robots sufficiently sensitive only works with sophisticated sensor technology.

 Basically, the area between humans and robots, but also between the robots themselves must be made safer.
 The aim is to make protection zones more flexible so that, for example, a much smaller protection zone moves dynamically with a moving robot arm.
 A zone concept is used to implement the virtual fences.
 If a human enters the outer perimeter, a warning signal is emitted, but the robot continues to operate at full speed.
 If the human gets closer, the speed is reduced and a warning is issued accordingly.
 The robot only stops if the human is directly in the danger zone.